RobbyThomas2525/myarchinstall/README.md

 make sure to use LTS kernal cause i'm running a older pc (rx 7600 and a ryzen 5700X) maybe install recent just in case and make sure to install the network part

+also i like kde plasma so i'll be using that

 Step 2 after everything is installed first download flatpak using sudo pacman -S flatpak

 download Gnome Boxes through flatpak cause of some bug causing it to not work after having everything installed (found sudo pacman -S gnome-boxes) gives you the same version